waku-org/specs/standards/application/device-pairing.md

 However, since the user(s) confirm(s) at the end of message `b.` that the authorization code is the same on both devices, the role of the handhsake initiator and responder can be safely swapped in message `a.` and `b.`.

-Indeed, if the pairing phase successfully completes on both devices, the authentication code, the committed static keys and the Noise processing rules will ensure that no Man-in-the-Middle attack took place and that messages can be securely exchanged bi-directionally in the transfer phase.
+Indeed, if the pairing phase successfully completes on both devices, the authentication code, the committed static keys and the Noise processing rules will ensure that no Man-in-the-Middle attack took place.
+Messages can then be securely exchanged bi-directionally in the transfer phase.

 This allows pairing in case device `A` does not have a camera to scan a QR (e.g. a desktop client) while device `B` has.